OpenBao Backup Using AWS S3 or MinIO

 Kubernetes cluster access with

-kubectlconfigured and appropriate permissions to:-
+kubectlconfigured and the appropriate permissions to:-

 -